 Introducing Arcade 2.0: The next generation of Arcade.
 Alongside a major visual overhaul, the most important upgrade is the addition of Note Kits: All new, fully playable chromatic sample instruments, with polyphony and up to 88 keys of velocity-sensitive, multi-sampled audio.
 Current users can get started with Arcade 2.0 now: Follow the steps here.

 New to Arcade?
-Click here to download and play it now, free for 30 days.
+Click here to download and play it now with a free trial.

 Many of your favorite Lines — including Hooked, Drip, Memento, Modular Circuitry, and more — now feature Note Kits.
 You can access each Line’s Note Kits under the Note Kits tab on the Line page, or you can browse every Note Kit at once under the Note Kits tab on the Search page.